akhilthomas236/github-enterprise-mcp/README.md

    - A friendly name to identify your connection within the MCP server
    - This will be used in subsequent commands

+4. **Environment Variable Configuration** (Optional):
+   - You can set up automatic connection using environment variables:
+     * `GITHUB_CONNECTION_NAME`: The name for your connection
+     * `GITHUB_URL`: Your GitHub Enterprise URL
+     * `GITHUB_TOKEN`: Your Personal Access Token
+   - When these variables are set, the server will automatically establish a connection on startup

 ### Claude or Other LLM Integration

 To use this MCP server with AI assistants like Claude: